eltiare/carrierwave-vips/README.markdown

 In order to use the strip method, a recent version of libvips is required.
 It is recommended to use at least 7.30.2.
 Tested on 7.30 on Debian + OS X 10.7.3/HomeBrew

+To see how vips stands up to other image processing libraries, see this benchmark:  https://github.com/stanislaw/carrierwave-vips-benchmarks

 Libraries which rely on CarrierWave-VIPS
 ---------------------
 * The carrierwave-daltonize gem corrects images for color-blindness: https://github.com/gingerlime/carrierwave-daltonize

 Contributors
 ---------------------